-Our goal is to achieve Web Content Accessibility Guidelines (WCAG) 2.0 Level AA conformance for all of our web platform titles.
-This goal has been the company's primary focus over the past two years, and we are reaching beyond technical compliance to improve usability as well as accessibility—thereby creating the best possible experience for every student.
-Our team is developing innovative tools and procedures that will ensure all our new content is "born accessible" while we also complete remediation of our existing web content.
+Our goal is to achieve Web Content Accessibility Guidelines (WCAG) 2.1 Level AA conformance for all of our materials.
+We are reaching beyond technical compliance to improve usability as well as accessibility—thereby creating the best possible experience for every student.

 Hawkes is dedicated to providing all students an engaging learning environment on the web.
 We understand that students have different needs, so we strive to make our product as flexible as possible.
 Our mission is to deliver an easy‑to‑use interface that allows students of all abilities to focus on learning the course material, not how to use the system.

 Web accessibility is the practice of ensuring that websites can be used by anyone, regardless of their capabilities.
 An accessible website is thoughtfully designed so that people with disabilities can perceive, understand, navigate, and interact with all the content and functionality of the site.
 People without disabilities also benefit from web accessibility since accessibility features such as captions and meaningful headers enrich the experience for all users.

 People with different types of disabilities access the Internet in various ways, and they face different obstacles that impact their access to web content.
 Some use assistive technologies such as screen readers, and some use only a keyboard to navigate the web rather than a mouse.
 Web designers and developers must be aware of these differences in order to create accessible websites that work well for everyone.